-Gay-Lussac law and Pascal principal are two important concepts discussed in physics.
-Gay-Lussac law is widely used to describe the properties of gases.
+Gay-Lussac law and Pascal principal are two important concepts we discuss in physics.
+Gay-Lussac law is very important to describe the properties of gases.
 Pascal principle describes some properties of fluids.
-Pascal principle is applied in fields such as fluid mechanics, hydraulic engineering, fluid statics etc. It is also applied in many real world applications such as hydraulic jack, hydraulic press, and force amplifiers in the breaking system of most motor vehicles, artesian well, water towers and dams.
-It is vital to have a proper understanding in Gay-Lussac law and Pascal principle in order to excel in such fields.
-In this article, we are going to discuss what Gay-Lussac law and Pascal principle are, their definitions, similarities, applications, and finally the difference between Gay-Lussac law and Pascal law.
+We can apply Pascal principle in fields such as fluid mechanics, hydraulic engineering, fluid statics, etc. Moreover, we can apply it in many real-world applications such as hydraulic jack, hydraulic press, and force amplifiers in the braking system of most motor vehicles, artesian well, water towers, and dams.
+It is vital to have a proper understanding of Gay-Lussac law and Pascal principle to excel in such fields.